Jigsaw

 0

-It might be hard to find the one connection you can make.
-As such, this option will make it so that there are always additional checks not considered by logic.
+This option will make it so that there are always additional checks not considered by logic.
 This makes it easier to get "all your checks in logic".
 Of course this won't make a difference at the very end when few merges are left.
-A "permillage" is 1/10 of a percentage.
-1 percent = 10 permillage The number of checks out of logic is: [total number of pieces] * [this option] / 1000 rounded up.
+The number of checks out of logic will never be more than 10% of the number of pieces.

 This is a range option.